bibanon/chan.arc/chan-arc-spec.rst

 * ``title``

     This contains the title of the given thread.
 It is a string, containing any characters necessary.

-* ``op``

-    This contains information about the posted who created the thread.
-These may be excluded if the information does not exist or cannot be extracted, but this is not recommended.
-The subkeys are detailed below.

-    * ``name``

-        This key contains what is in the ``name`` field of the topic post of the thread.
-This is a string, and can contain any characters the original site supports in its name field.

-    * ``email``

-        This key contains what is in the ``email`` field of the topic post of the thread.
-This is a string, and can contain any characters the original site supports in its name field.
-It is important to note that this may contain a string that is not a valid email address.
-This is by design, as some sites let users post with this in their email field.

-    * ``tripcode``

-        This key contains what the ``tripcode`` of the topic post of the thread is displayed as.
-This may contain a standard tripcode or a secure tripcode, depending on what is supported by the base site and what the post contains.
-This is a string that can contain any characters necessary to represent the generated tripcode, but is expected to conform to standard tripcode formats.
-Leading and trailing whitespace should be stripped from this field.

 * ``sticky``